mashaped/docs/en/docs/api/account/QR.md

 Parameter | Type |  Description
 ----- | ----- | -----
-`type` | **string** | `error` - an error is occurred `message` | **string** | `Instance has auth.
+`type` | **string** | `error` - an error is occurred `message` | **string** | Error description
+||`Instance has auth.
 You need to make log out` - there is authorization data, but they are not suitable for authorization, it is necessary to execute the logout method and rescan the QR code

 > Getting a QR code can take up to 10 minutes